Lowes Moore

 Lowes Lee Moore (born May 5, 1957) is a former American National Basketball Association (NBA) player.
 Moore was a 2-time Continental Basketball Association (CBA) champion for the Albany Patroons under coaches Phil Jackson and George Karl.
 Most known for his 40-point performance against Notre Dame.

 Moore was born in Plymouth, North Carolina.
 He was raised in Mount Vernon, New York, where he currently resides with his wife of 34 years, Patrice Wallace-Moore and their four children, Michelle, Shireyll, Lowes III, Isaiah, and their Godson Jamayal.

 Lowes graduated from Mount Vernon High School in 1976 and West Virginia University in 1980.
 After receiving Basketball All-American Honorable Mention in his sophomore and junior years and All-American Honors in his senior year, he was drafted by the New Jersey Nets.
 He played three years in the NBA with the Nets, Cleveland Cavaliers and San Diego (Los Angeles) Clippers.
 He also spent five years in the Continental Basketball Association on two championship teams with the Albany Patroons.
-He was coached by the legendary Phil Jackson and the controversial Bill Musselman.
 He has coached basketball on the high school, college and professional level.

-Moore received his license to preach the gospel from Macedonia Baptist Church in February, 1986 and is currently an ordained Elder at the Emmanuel Pentecostal Faith Temple., under the leadership of Bishop Leon Dixon.
-His dream for years has been to be an inspirational leader to young people and to assist them in becoming successful in all aspects of their lives.
-As a result, he established a program called the Hoop School in the 1980s in Albany, NY, where he and fellow professional athletes conducted motivational speeches and workshops for adolescents, parents, and coaches.
-Currently, this program is entitled Gospel Sports Today (Men N Charge).